Emotions and Policy

 Primary Outcomes (end points)

-The key outcome variables of the experiment are policy views on five topics: trade, immigration, taxes and redistribution, democracy/governance and society issues.
+The key outcome variables of these experiments are policy views on five topics: trade, immigration, taxes and redistribution, democracy/governance, society issues, climate change and whether people are willing to retweet a message.

 Primary Outcomes (explanation)